Skip to main content

 Managing the risk to health in every profession is essential.
 Some of the most significant occupational health risks arise from exposure to harmful substances such as asbestos, silica, flour and other dusts, along with chemicals, gases and fumes that are present in many of our workplaces.

-But work-related ill health comes with a price and is estimated to cost the Northern Ireland society over £391 million per year.
+Work-related ill health also comes with a price, with estimates indicating the cost to Northern Ireland society at over £391 million in 2022-23.

 Estimated cost to Northern Ireland of work-related injuries and ill health, 2022-23